Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 Answer this correctly and you’ll save thousands in interest.
 Pick the wrong rate type, and it could cost you just as much.

-These days, seemingly everyone’s got an opinion on fixed or variable rates.
+Seemingly everyone’s got an opinion on fixed or variable rates.
 But unless they’ve taken the time to understand your personal finances, your plans and your comfort level with rate volatility, their 2 cents is worth just about….2 cents.

-What follows is a checklist of decision factors that everyone needs to weigh when deciding between a fixed and variable rate (or a long or short term).
+What follows is a checklist of decision factors that everyone needs to weigh when deciding between a fixed and variable mortgage rate (or a long or short term).

 Reasons to lock in